 The athletes were put through various sessions throughout this one-day camp to improve and grow their netball skills.

 GIANTS Netball Strength and Conditioning Coach Simone Freeman ran an intense session followed by NSW Swifts Assistant Coach Anita Keelan taking the girls through an on-court session, while Colleen Mitchell and Marji Parr also shared their knowledge during another on-court Session.

 NSW Swifts Claire O’Brien took the squad through individual ball skills, while the squad also learnt about the important of home programming.

-In 2017 Netball NSW (NNSW) took the NSW 17s Phase one trials to three different regional areas in addition to the Metro trail; Armidale, Orange and Canberra.
+In 2017 Netball NSW (NNSW) took the NSW 17s Phase one trials to three different regional areas in addition to the Metro trial; Armidale, Orange and Canberra.